dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

 | summarize {count(),alias:log_entries}, by: aws.service
 ```

-To learn more about DQL, check our [DQL documentation](https://docs.dynatrace.com/docs/platform/grail/dynatrace-query-language/dql-guide).
+To learn more, check our [DQL documentation](https://docs.dynatrace.com/docs/platform/grail/dynatrace-query-language/dql-guide).
 If you use Dynatrace Managed Cluster or a Dynatrace tenant without Grail enabled, check the [Log Monitoring Classic docs](https://docs.dynatrace.com/docs/observe-and-explore/logs/log-monitoring/analyze-log-data).

 For more detailed information and advanced configuration details of the `dynatrace-aws-s3-log-forwarder`, visit the documentation in the `docs` folder.